School of Nursing admissions standards

 ALL students holding a nursing license (RN or LPN) are directly admitted to the School of Nursing.
 No GPA or credit hour requirements.

-Several admission categories are used for students applying for graduate level programs at The University of Akron.
-Each is explained in detail on the Graduate School web page.
+Several admission categories are used for students applying for graduate level programs at UA.
 The admission category may effect the length of time needed to complete the degree.

 Foreign nurses must have their previous training evaluated through CGFNS International (formerly the Commission on Graduates of Foreign Nursing Schools) in order to identify their U.S. licensure status.
 They must hold a valid Ohio nursing license prior to beginning the nursing major.